Skip to content

 class WithTryCatch(ForwardConstruct):

-primary = Node(output=Result, prompt='primary', model='reason')
+primary = Node(outputs=Result, prompt='primary', model='reason')

-fallback = Node(output=Result, prompt='fallback', model='fast')
+fallback = Node(outputs=Result, prompt='fallback', model='fast')

 def forward(self, topic):